Joshua-Coded/DataStructures/README.md

 # Data Structures
 Data in C
 Author: Joshua Alana
-The codes are written in C.
+The codes are written in both  C  and JAVA.